Former Republican presidential candidate Herman Cain dies of Covid-19

 Herman Cain: A Republican presidential candidate in 2012.
 Photograph: Justin Sullivan/Getty Images

-Herman Cain, a 2012 Republican presidential candidate, has died after contracting Covid-19, according to a statement on his website and Facebook page.
+Herman Cain, a television host and former Republican presidential candidate, has died after contracting Covid-19, according to a statement on his website and Facebook page.

-Mr Cain (74) was diagnosed with the disease in late June after attending a Tulsa, Oklahoma, rally for President Donald Trump, an event where many attendees crowded close together without wearing face masks to prevent the spread of the coronavirus.
+Mr Cain (74) was diagnosed with the disease in late June and later hospitalised after attending a Tulsa, Oklahoma, rally for President Donald Trump, where many attendees crowded close together without wearing face masks to prevent the spread of the novel coronavirus.